Quick Answer

 The country is English-speaking, welcoming, and safe, with a developing economy that focuses on sustainable tourism, education, and financial growth.
 These qualities, coupled with its favourable tax framework, have positioned Grenada as a secure and forward-looking choice for individuals and families seeking second citizenship.

-Through this program, eligible individuals can obtain Grenadian nationality by making an approved investment in either the National Transformation Fund's (NTF) or a government-approved real estate project.
-The investment options are carefully structured to support national development in areas such as tourism, infrastructure, education, and healthcare.
+Through this programme, eligible individuals can obtain Grenadian nationality by making an approved investment in either the National Transformation Fund (NTF) or a government-approved real estate project.
+The official IMA guidance identifies these as the two investment routes, and applications must be submitted through authorised agents.

 Citizenship granted under this framework is lifelong, can be passed to future generations, and does not require renunciation of any existing nationality.
 Grenada recognises dual and multiple citizenship, allowing investors to retain their original passports while enjoying the privileges of being Grenadian citizens.